-The following description of The Toro Company Retirement Plan ("Plan") is provided for general information purposes only.
-Current and former employees ("Participants") of The Toro Company ("Company" or "Plan Administrator") and its related companies that adopt the Plan should refer to the Plan document, amended and restated effective January 1, 2016, for a more complete description of the Plan's provisions.
+The following description of The Toro Company Retirement Plan (the "Plan") is provided for general information purposes only.
+The description applies to each of the years for which financial statements are presented.
+Current and former employees (the "Participants") of The Toro Company (the "Company" or the "Plan Administrator") and its related companies that adopt the Plan should refer to the Plan document, amended and restated effective January 1, 2016, and subsequent amendments and the Summary Plan Description for a more complete description of the Plan's provisions.